dufferzafar/tagtool/Readme.md

 **`rename`**

 ```
-Rename a file with it's track title.
+Rename a file with its track title.

 Usage:
     tagtool rename <file>...